 Be sincere: We all have childhood memories of thank you notes written under duress.
 “Thank you Aunt Mabel, for the fuzzy sweater.
 Even though it is June I am sure when the Fall finally comes I will enjoy it.”
 Sincerity is hard to fake.
 This letter from Johnny Depp to a group of fans who joined together to make him a quilt is a great example of sincerity.
 To have an impact, you must be inspired to thank, not compelled or bribed.

-Be specific: Don’t just say “thanks”.
-Explain WHY you’re appreciative.
+Be specific: Don’t just say “thanks.”
+Put in the extra effort to explain WHY you’re appreciative.
 It allows the recipient to revisit their triumph and makes it clear what behavior you’re so happy about.
 This also radically improves the chances of a repeat performance.
 A generic thank you just doesn’t carry the weight that a specific one.
 (The exception to this would be if you are as hilarious and clever as Rowan and Martin are in this “generic” thank you letter to John Wayne.)

 Be timely: Try to offer your thanks as close as possible to the event (or in Armstrong’s case the anniversary) that inspired it.
 If you are a supervisor, for example, do not wait until a yearly performance review to appreciate the great job an employee did organizing an event last summer!
+This language of appreciation will go a long way in increasing job satisfaction for engaged employees.
 Timely thanks is more meaningful and is also less likely to slip your mind.
 A great example of a timely thank you is this one from David Bowie, in response to his “very first American fan letter”.

 Be public: Public appreciation sends a powerful message.
-If you can say thank you with witnesses it shows you really mean it.
+If you can say thank you around witnesses it shows you really mean it.
+For example, if you highlight an individual employee in front of a team or other business leaders, it sets a standard for positive company culture.
 No matter which political lights you follow, it is hard not to be moved by this open letter from Ronald Reagan, written to the American people in 1994, after the former president was diagnosed with Alzheimer’s disease.
 “Let me thank you, the American people,” he writes, “for giving me the great honor of allowing me to serve as your president.”

 Invest something: As the old saying goes “The laborer is worthy of his wages.”
 There is a reason that a handwritten card has more value than an eCard, and recognition that includes a reward—even a token reward—is much more effective than a one-click-and-its-done eThankyou.
 Why?
 Because people value that which requires some effort to give.
 Consider this charming response by author Roald Dahl to a 7-year old fan who took the time to send him a “dream in a bottle.”
 Make even a small effort and you can be sure that your thank you is more likely to be heard.